Towards Writing Style Adaptation in Handwriting Recognition: Writer Style Network

-Additionally, we trained Single AdaIN and All AdaIN, with the pre-trained embeddings (described in the following section), for 675k iterations in three consecutive steps.
+Additionally, we trained Single AdaIN and All AdaIN, with the pre-trained embeddings (described in Section~\ref{sec:pretrained_embeddings}), for 675k iterations in three consecutive steps.
 For each step, we trained the model up until convergence.
 First, we optimized all the parameters except the embeddings for 400k iterations.
 We used the warmup strategy in iterations 0, 200k, and 300k with the learning rate maximums being \num{3e-4}, \num{1.5e-4}, and \num{7e-5}.
 Second, for the next 100k iterations, we optimized just the embeddings.
 We used the warmup strategy in iterations 400k and 450k and kept the learning rate the same.
 Third, for the final 175k iterations, we finetuned all the parameters.
-We used the warmup strategy in iterations 500k, 550k, 600k, and 650k with the learning rate maximums being \num{7e-5}, \num{3e-5}, and \num{1.5e-5}.
+We used the warmup strategy at iterations 500k, 550k, 600k, and 650k with the learning rate maximums being \num{7e-5}, \num{3e-5}, and \num{1.5e-5}.
 The model was significantly more accurate after each step.

 We used data augmentation including color changes, noise, blur, and various geometric transformations to simulate different backgrounds, slants, spacing between characters, etc. Additionally, we mask the text line images with a random number of noise patches.
 The height of a noise patch is the same as the height of the text line image, the width is chosen randomly up to the height of the text line image forming at most a square patch.
 In this setting, the noise patch usually masks a maximum of two letters.
 The intuition behind masking is to strengthen the language modeling capability of the system.
+A more detailed description of the used augmentation together with examples can be found in our work~\cite{FinetuningBaseline2023}, where the respective augmentation is B1C1G1M1.